yunsmall/usbipdcpp/README.md

    A usbip server which can forward all local usb devices, has a extremely simple commandline, type `h` for helps and can be used to choose which device to forward.
 By adding virtual usb devices to share the same ubsip server with physical usb devices.
+5. termux_libusb_server

+   A usbip server which can be used at termux in non-root Android device, execute it by `termux-usb -e /path/to/termux_libusb_server /dev/bus/usb/xxx/xxx` For the usage of termux-usb, you can refer to the relevant documentation on the official Termux website.

 ---